What's Wrong With Agriculture?

 Not only was the land to lay fallow every seventh year, but God also instructed farmers to leave the GLEANINGS when reaping their fields, and not to reap the CORNERS (sides) of their fields.
 This served several purposes: 1) Vital soil minerals would be maintained.
 2) The hedge row would limit wind erosion.
 3) The poor could eat the gleanings.
 Today, approximately four billion metric tons of soil are lost from U.S. crop lands each year.
 Much of this soil depletion could be avoided if God’s commands were followed.
 Latrines must be outside the camp -- preferably moved daily around a farmer's fields (Deut.
 23:12-15) and away from food and water, wells and streams (Ez.
 4:12).
 The excrement was covered with earth using a shovel (Deut.
 23:12-15) to prevent flies from spreading germs from feces to food.
 The blood of slaughtered animals was also covered with dust (Lev.
 17:13-14).

 Plants and animals raised on eroded and depleted soil are inferior producers of foods.
 And such foods result in sick, degenerate and disease-prone human beings.
-It's just th at simple - and that sure.
 "The most serious loss resulting from . . . soil exhaustion," warns Mickey, " is not quantitative, but qualitative.
 It has to do with the quality of life the soil supports" (Man and the Soil, p.
 33).
 For example, both the birthrate and the virility of the population declined because of soil depletion in all parts of the Roman Empire except Egypt.
 It is recorded that the Romans marveled at the birthrate in Egypt, whose soil was fertilized each year by the Nile (Simkhovitch, Rome's Fall Reconsidered, p.
 112).
 Soil lacking in calcium and phosphorus lacks the elements of proper bone growth of both animals and humans.
 Soils lacking in organically produced nitrates and other minerals produce vegetation lacking in the proteins essential to the building and repair of body tissues.
 It has long been known that animals raised on the world's choice limestone soils like those around Lexington, Kentucky and Florida's uplands, for example, have stronger bones, sounder flesh, greater endurance, and longer lives than animals raised on soils less rich in bone and muscle-building minerals.
 That is why breeders of race horses in the U.S. have practically taken over the Kentucky bluegrass region and much of FIorida's limestone land.
 The same applies to humans.
 The baby won't have good bones if fed a formula made of milk from a cow whose feed came from a soil deficient in calcium and phosphorus.
 And the adult won't build muscle and good red blood by eating a steak from a steer fed on grasses and grain from leached and eroded soils devoid of protein-building minerals and iron.
 "Much remains to be done in the study of the relationship of the soil to the mineral and vitamin requirements of human diet, but much has been done.
-And what is known points unequivocally to the fact that deficient soils produce deficient men" (Man and the Soil, pp. 3-4).
+And what is known points unequivocally to the fact that deficient soils produce deficient men" (Man and the Soil, pp. 3-4) ("World Crisis in Agriculture", by Eugene M. Walter and Dale L. Shurter, April 1969, Plain Truth).

 We need to GIVE BACK to the soil by replacing and building up the supply of humus.
-Basically this can be done through heavy green manure cropping and the returning of other organic material such as crop residues, animal manures, etc. to the soil.
+Basically this can be done through heavy "green manure" cropping and the returning of other organic material such as crop residues, animal manures, etc. to the soil.
 Instead of bare fallow between grain cash crops, plant legumes to reduce the impact of wind and water erosion of the soil.
 Legumes add free symbiotically-fixed nitrogen.
 Rotate crops between grains and legumes each season.
 Details on building the humus supply are commonly available.
 Animal waste in the U. S. alone is equal to the sewage of two billion people.
 It amounts to a billion tons per year!
-"Waste" is not really the right word, for these by-products of the life process are not to be wasted but carefully used to maintain soil fertility.
+"Waste" is not really the right word, for manure is not to be wasted but carefully used to maintain soil fertility.
 Manure used to be carefully collected, composted and used on the land.
 Today its disposal is one of the livestock industry's biggest headaches.
 Instead of being a pollutant, as it is now assumed to be, it should be looked upon and handled as an asset and returned to the soil.
 We need to make efficient use of all organic refuse.
 Why pollute our rivers and lakes with organic wastes when such material could be used to enrich the land?
-It doesn't make sense!
+It doesn't make sense! (ibid., Walter and Shurter)

 Careful attention also needs to be given to soil ecology.
 For example, the earth renews itself from top to bottom.
 The biological activity of the soil takes place somewhat in layers.
 If this layer-type activity is inverted the renewal process is interrupted.
 Therefore, any practice which inverts the soil should not be continued.
 Thus manures and other matter should be added to the soil's surface.